-This year the students of NMS were the recipients of numerous awards including the school's Literary Magazine, Opus Optima, the School of Future Design Competition (3rd place national award), Young Naturalist award (1st in nation), Chemistry Challenge (2nd place in the state, regional finalists also), Future Problem Solvers (2nd in state), Odyssey of the Mind (3rd at state level), Science Horizons (state finalists and a trip to Space Camp), Siemens "We Can Change the World" (state winner), PTA State Reflections contest winners, and school Geography Bee winner.Common formative assessments along with common rubrics in core academic areas have been established which incorporate both state and district content standards.
+This year the students of NMS were the recipients of numerous awards including the school's Literary Magazine, Opus Optima, Fairfield County Math Competition (1st place), Math Olympiads (14 national excellence winners in Division M), "History Day in Connecticut" (1st and 3rd places in regionals, 5th place in the state), Odyssey of the Mind (finals), 7th grade student published his first book (The Power of Zeal), PTA State Reflections contest winners, and school Geography Bee winner.
+Common formative assessments along with common rubrics in core academic areas have been established which incorporate both state and district content standards.
 The work of unwrapping Common Core State Standards has begun.
 Our integrated math program, a 9th grade course, is offered to eighth graders whose profiles are evaluated and who have developed strong abstract thinking skills.
-Integrated 2, a 10th grade course, was offered to twelve eighth graders.
-Three seventh graders participated in the 9th grade Integrated 1 math class.
+Integrated 2, a 10th grade course, was offered to one eighth grader and three seventh graders.
+One seventh grader participated in the 9th grade Integrated 1 math class.
 Rotation classes - technical education, family and consumer science, computer applications, health, and project adventure - are offered to all students as well as music technology, art, PE, band, chorus, and orchestra.
 Based on Glasser's model of Choice Theory, NMS has a unique approach to classroom management that encourages students to accept responsibility for their learning and behavior.
 Teachers, counselors, and administrators work with students to discuss and reflect upon their actions in order to consider alternate, acceptable methods of meeting their needs in a discipline approach called Restitution.
-A team consisting of teachers, counselors, administrators, and parent, participated in a year-long PBIS (Positive Behavioral Interventions and Supports) training.
+A team consisting of teachers, counselors, administrators and parent, participated in a year-long PBIS (Positive Behavioral Interventions and Supports) training as well as engaging in safe school climate activities.